Electricity prices concepts

 This concepts are applied to the total contracted load.
 This are the concepts available.

-• Fixed discount (%): Appliet to the total contracted power.
+• Fixed discount (%): Applied to the total contracted power.

 • Variable power charge (UM/kW): Applied to the contracted power.